 Does Wawa Do Money Orders?

-While Wawa is a convenient stop for many things, they aren’t for money orders.
+Does Wawa do money orders?
+No. While Wawa is a convenient stop for many things, they aren’t for money orders.
 You can’t buy or cash any kind of money order at Wawa.
-A customer service representative at Wawa corporate headquarters confirmed for us that there are no Wawa locations that currently sell or cash money orders.
+A customer representative at Wawa corporate headquarters confirmed for us that there are no Wawa locations that currently sell or cash money orders.

-Although Wawa is a convenient place to stop got gas and some quick groceries or snacks, it’s not a convenient stop for money services.
+That’s the Wawa money order policy in plain language.
+Although Wawa is a convenient place to stop for gas and some quick groceries or snacks, it’s not a convenient stop for money services.
 Wawa doesn’t sell money orders, cash money orders, or offer similar services.
 To buy a money order, you’ll have better luck stopping at a grocery store, though there are some gas stations and convenience stores that sell them.